friedbrice/friedbrice.github.io/_posts/2018-04-18-exception-handling-and-io-with-mtl.md

 The ease with which we can write `handlePost1` is why we were chasing after monad transformers all along.
 `handlePost1` in _Transformers.hs_ ends up being much more straight-forward then `handlePost` from _Eithers.hs_.
-In the end, we got to write a simple, idiomatic Haskell `do` block over a monad that combines the semantics of multiple simpler monads.
+At the end of the day, we get to write a simple, idiomatic Haskell `do` block over a monad that combines the semantics of multiple simpler monads.

 Before we close shop, let's refactor things a bit.
 We'll rename `handlePost1` to `handlePost'` and we'll merge `handlePost3` into `handlePost`.